jwdink/ETML/README.md

 ### Getting Started

-To get started, download this git.
+To get started, download this git (click "clone in desktop" above).
 The easiest way to get going is simply to copy and paste the "Example" folder, renaming it to your experiment's name.
 Additionally, make sure you add the ETML folder, as well as the 'Functions' subfolder, to the MATLAB search path.

 ## Getting Set-Up : Config.txt